TsvetanRazsolkov/Telerik-Academy/Homeworks/Programming/DSA/01.Data Structures AlgorithmsАndComplexity/README.md

       return count;
   }
   ```
-  n*m - the outer loop will be executed n-times.
+  `n*m` - the outer loop will be executed n-times.
 For each row if the element at column 0 is even the inner loop will be executed m-times.
-Worst-case scenario - n*m.
-Bes-case scenario which is rarely relevant - O(n) - linear complexity, we discard that one.
-Average-case - n*m/2, in which case we can neglect the constant, so the number of operations of the code above can be said to be n*m (O(n <sup>2</sup>));
+Worst-case scenario - `n*m`.
+Best-case scenario which is rarely relevant - O(n) - linear complexity, we discard that one.
+Average-case - `n*m/2`, in which case we can neglect the constant, so the number of operations of the code above can be said to be `n*m` (O(n <sup>2</sup>));

 3. **(*) What is the expected running time of the following C# code?**
   - Explain why using Markdown.